 In Chinese Medicine dietetics, we recognise the thermal qualities of food.
-Food and beverages with cooling properties (rather than cool in temperature) can help keep you cool in summer.
-Below is some advice to help you keep cool, healthy and vital during the summer months.
+Food and beverages with cooling properties (rather than cool in temperature) can help cool you down in summer.
+Below are some suggestions to support your health and wellbeing during the summer months.

 • Try consuming foods that have cooling thermal properties, such as apples, avocado, asparagus, barley, celery, chrysanthemum, cucumber, lemons, lettuce, limes, millet, radish, sprouts (e.g. mung, alfalfa and soy), seaweeds, tofu, tomato, watercress, watermelon, wheat, zucchini, as well as other white and green veggies with high water content.